hisaac/hisaac.net/src/content/blog/2014/good-and-great-albums-of-2013/index.md

 ![Album art for Wakin on a Pretty Daze by Kurt Vile](assets/kurt-vile-wakin-on-a-pretty-daze.jpg)

 Calling this country would not be fair at all.
-Rock doesn’t work either.
+Rock doesn't work either.
 Indie: no. It is all of those, and yet none at the same time.
-I see this as a perfect counterpart to Fuzz’s record actually, what 2013 sounds like with guitars.
+I see this as a perfect counterpart to Fuzz's record actually, what 2013 sounds like with guitars.
 Two sides of the same coin.
 If I had to choose one record on this list to listen to forever, it would probably be this one.
 There is a remarkable amount of depth here.

 - Listen: [Songlink](https://song.link/album/us/i/598989281)
 - Highlight: [<cite>Wakin on a Pretty Day</cite>](https://song.link/us/i/598989776)